Review – Silver Lining Screen EIS fund

 How many films might you invest in?

 Silver Lining Screen Fund is looking to raise £10 million to invest across two to five EIS companies, each investing in two projects.
 The production cycle is usually 18 months so the money would normally be deployed twice in the life of the EIS.
 If Silver Lining Screen Fund raises a lower amount, investors will be invested in fewer projects.
-The minimum amount needed for the investment to proceed is £500,000.

 There are no initial fees charged direct to the investor, so the full subscription should benefit from tax relief.
 Instead, fees will be charged by the manager to the investee company.